Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable tourism and responsible travel.

-Requirements: Organizations must meet criteria in areas like carbon footprint reduction, community support, conservation efforts, and responsible resource use.
+What are the Requirements: Organizations must meet criteria in areas like carbon footprint reduction, community support, conservation efforts, and responsible resource use.
 Certification requires ongoing assessments and compliance with sustainable travel practices.

-Description: Sustainable Travel International certifies tourism businesses and organizations that promote responsible travel and environmental conservation.
+What does it mean: Sustainable Travel International certifies tourism businesses and organizations that promote responsible travel and environmental conservation.

 Link: Sustainable Travel International